Dream-World-Coder/DSA_Animations/CONTRIBUTING.md

 - After making the component you have to update the `App.jsx` and give it an appropriate route.
 Lazy load the components.
 - Also add the route in `assets/data/navLinks.js` [*required*] & `public/sitemap.xml`
-- Although its not required, still its recommend to add a doc explaining your code. `docs/{topic}/{subtopic}`
+- Although its not required, its recommend to add a doc explaining your code. `docs/{topic}/{subtopic}`
-- If needed to add images then add them in `public/images/{your-added-component-name}/*`
+- If needed to add images then add them in `public/images/{your-added-component-name / subtopic}/*`

 ## SEO Data